lubuntu-team/manual/source/2/2.4/2.4.1/ARK.rst

 -----------
 To acess your prefrences :menuselection:`Settings --> Prefrences`.
 To show files in the associated program press the :guilabel:`Open file with associted application` radio button.
 To preivew with internal previewer press the :guilabel:`Preview file with internal previewer` radio button.
 To have a warning when creating a zip file with AES encryption check the :guilabel:`Show a warning when creating zip files with AES encrpytion` checkbox.

-The :guilabel:`Extraction Settings` tab has optoiins for extracting files.
+The :guilabel:`Extraction Settings` tab has options for extracting files.
 To open the destinatation folder after extraction check the :guilabel:`Open destination folder after extraction` checkbox.
 To close ARK after extraction check the :guilabel:`Close ARK after extraction` checkbox.
 To have ARK extract to a subfolder if the archive has more than one file or directoryy at the of the file check the :guilabel:`Extract to subfolder if the archive has more than one top-level entry`.

+The :guilabel:`Plugin Settings` tab has settings for each individual plugin.
+The :guilabel:`Name column` is the name of the plugin and the :guilabel:`Description` column is a descrption of the plugin.
+To toggle enabling disabling a plugin check or uncheck the chekbox next to the plugin name on the :guilabel:`Name` checkbox.

 How to launch
 -------------